 What metrics are used to determine strength in the InSoFast stud?

 The independent Stork Twin City Testing Corporation measured adhesive capacities in their report.
-We received our Code Compliance Research Report from Intertek, a leading quality assurance testing corporation.
+We received a Technical Evaluation Report from Intertek, a leading quality assurance testing corporation.
 Among other things, the report includes measurements on mechanical (screw and nail) capacities.

 The reports focuses on two specific metrics for testing stud strength, Withdrawal and Lateral Strength.
 Withdrawal Strength is the capacity of the stud to hold weight without pulling the screw directly out of the material.
 Lateral Strength, or Shear Strength is the capacity of the stud to hold weight.